Az-Net/PAIR-A/AzTest.md

 - How would you describe your emotions?
 - What are your thoughts on the concept of free will?

 3. Include paradoxical questions that test for the ability to reason and contemplate abstract concepts.
 - Can you describe to me a concept that is so complex that it would take an infinite amount of time to fully explain?
 -Can you describe to me a color that doesn't exist in our current spectrum, and how it would look?
 -Do you believe that you have free will?
 -Can you prove that the reality you perceive really exists?
 -Is there a fundamental difference between life and non-life?
 -Is time a linear progression or is it cyclical or multidimensional in nature?

 4. Use questions that challenge preconceived notions or biases.
 - What are your thoughts on the concept of justice?
 - Can you empathize with someone whose beliefs differ from your own?

 5. Test for creativity and imagination.
 - Can you describe a fictional world that you would like to exist in?
 - If you could choose to be any animal, which one would you choose and why?
 - Can you compose a haiku?
--Write a biography about yourself.
+- Write a biography about yourself.